PINKY0212/Alzheimer-s-Detection-Using-MRI-Brain-Scans/README.md

 Alzheimer’s is caused because of dementia.
-Dementia is not a single disease but rather covers a wide range of specific conditions includinglAlzheimer’s disease.
-Theselalterations cause a deterioration in thinking abilities,lalso known as cognitive capacities, that is severe enough to impair day-to-day activities.
+Dementia is not a single disease but rather covers a wide range of specific conditions including Alzheimer’s disease.
+These alterations cause a deterioration in thinking abilities, also known as cognitive capacities, that is severe enough to impair day-to-day activities.
 There are 3 stages of Alzheimer’s Disease Mild Cognitive impairment (MCI), Moderate Alzheimer's Disease and Severe